nic-arista-labs/howto-setup-avdclab/docs/workflow/wf-readme.md

 ### Role of Variables

-<code style="background:#b4b4b4;padding:0.2em 0.4em;font-weight:bold">group_vars/all.yml</code> Global AVD variables shared by all devices.
+<code style="background:#b4b4b4;padding:0.2em 0.4em;font-weight:bold">group_vars/all.yml</code> - Global All 'Shared' Variables

-This is a great place to store the required Arista eAPI and SSH connection parameters.
-Ansible can reference these parameters for all devices in the inventory file.
+Global variables shared by all devices.
+This is where you store Arista eAPI and SSH connection parameters that Ansible can reference for all devices in the inventory file.

-AVD uses these connection parameters to make direct connections to the devices to perforem some unique task such as update documentation.

-Ansible can used to query the network to help gather information.

 ```yaml
 ansible_user: admin